Financial planning that keeps up your whole life.

 With over two decades in the financial services industry, Mary Beth has built a career at the intersection of values-based planning, ethical leadership, and advocacy for women and families.
 She is a CERTIFIED FINANCIAL PLANNER™ known for sparking honest conversations about money — especially the ones we’re taught to avoid — around power, purpose, caregiving, and transition.

-She began her career at 20, launched and sold her first firm (Workable Wealth), and helped scale Abacus Wealth Partners, a $3.5B RIA, from within, serving as Chief Marketing Officer and later as Co-CEO.
+She began her career at 20, launched and sold her first firm (Workable Wealth), and then helped scale a $3.5B RIA from within, serving as Chief Marketing Officer and later as Co-CEO.

 Mary Beth founded Allora Wealth to return to her roots: helping women and families navigate life’s transitions with calm, confidence, and care.
 The firm was born from the belief that true wealth is deeply personal and that life’s most meaningful financial decisions often happen in seasons of change.